Janez Janša: 2018–2020: Elections, from opposition to government

-2020–2022: Third term as Prime Minister
+2020–2022: Third term as prime minister

 Following the resignation of Marjan Šarec as prime minister, Janša was elected as prime minister-designate on 3 March 2020, to form the 14th Government of Slovenia.
 He was sworn in on 13 March 2020.

-On November 4, 2020, the day after the United States presidential election, Janša congratulated Donald Trump on his alleged reelection; he remained the only world leader to have done so when news organizations instead called the election for Joe Biden on November 7.
+On 4 November 2020, the day after the United States presidential election, Janša congratulated Donald Trump on his alleged reelection; he remained the only world leader to have done so when news organizations instead called the election for Joe Biden on 7 November.

 Janša described the Fall of Kabul to the Taliban in August 2021 as "the greatest defeat for NATO in history".

+After the start of the 2022 Russian invasion of Ukraine, on 15 March 2022, together with Polish prime minister Mateusz Morawiecki, Deputy Prime Minister Jarosław Kaczyński and Czech prime minister Petr Fiala, Janša went to Kyiv to meet with Ukrainian president Volodymyr Zelenskyy.
+The visit was aimed at supporting Ukraine's independence.

-His third term as a prime minister ended on 13 May 2022.
+Janša's third term as prime minister ended on 13 May 2022.
+He was officially succeeded by Robert Golob on 1 June 2022.

 Balkan non-papers

 In April 2021, two documents, named the Balkan non-papers, which called for the "peaceful dissolution" of Bosnia and Herzegovina and the annexation of parts of Montenegro and North Macedonia into a Greater Serbia and Greater Croatia, as well as the unification of Albania and Kosovo, was said to have been created or distributed by Janša.
 The story of the non-papers was broken down by Bosnian web portal politicki.ba on 12 April 2021.
-The document's plans and ideas were heavily criticized and reacted to by many political leaders from Bosnia and Herzegovina, Serbia, Croatia, Montenegro, Slovenia and as well as by politicians from the European Union and Russia, including Russian Minister of Foreign Affairs Sergey Lavrov and the European Commission's Vice-President and EU's High Representative for Foreign Affairs and Security Policy, Josep Borrell.
+The document's plans and ideas were heavily criticized and reacted to by many political leaders from Bosnia and Herzegovina, Serbia, Croatia, Montenegro, Slovenia and as well as by politicians from the European Union and Russia, including Russian minister of foreign affairs Sergey Lavrov and the European Commission's Vice-President and EU's High Representative for Foreign Affairs and Security Policy, Josep Borrell.

 Upon the non-papers being sent by Janša, Bosnian Presidency member Šefik Džaferović sent a letter of concern to European Council President Charles Michel.
 After hearing news about the document, Janša spoke in a telephone call with Džaferović, stating that "there is no non-paper regarding border changes in the Western Balkans" and adding that he supports "the territorial integrity of Bosnia and Herzegovina."

 Janšism

-Janšizem has been defined as "the political orientation developed and advocated by Janez Janša".
+Janšism (Slovenian: Janšizem) has been defined as "the political orientation developed and advocated by Janez Janša".

 Tino Mamić, writing in Domovina, a conservative publication, writes that Janša's politics are not unique enough to warrant coining a neologism to describe them, and that the term is being used with the intent of discrediting Janez Janša.